edamla/mediterraneanagency/_books/2021-09-01-my-souls-missing-link-1.md

 fall apart.
 Nature does not tolerate emptiness.
 For every positive link lost, a negative one takes its place and settles in.
-As a person loses the links of their own soul, the negative behaviors and situa- tions of the people around them slowly start to fill those voids.
+As a person loses the links of their own soul, the negative behaviors and situations of the people around them slowly start to fill those voids.
 For example, when the link of wisdom is lost, it is replaced by the link of ignorance.
 If the link of self-confidence is lost, it is replaced by the